SIGBlockchain/aurum_client/README.md

 Run ./client -h or ./client --help to see all commands Check out the wiki on the github page for more info: https://github.com/SIGBlockchain/aurum_client/wiki

 A file called aurum_wallet.json was created.
-Copy this file and store it somewhere secure. __It contains your private key.
+Copy this file and store it in another directory as a backup (not in the aurum directory). __It contains your private key.
 If you lose you private key, you will lose access to your wallet and it is not recoverable.__
 You are now ready to use aurum.
 If you type ./client -h, you will see the following:
 Usage of ./client:
   -info